forgeManNation/igo_map/README.md

 # Analysis of competing hypotheses

 ## About
-Analysis of competing hypotheses is a method by which you can take multiple different hypothesis about a certain fenomen and based on evidences enumarate probab happen in tge futute or IGO map for short, is an interactive application where you can select any of around 250 different international organisations which were data-scraped from [World Fact Book](https://www.cia.gov/the-world-factbook/) using python into a [JSON file](https://github.com/forgeManNation/map/blob/a94a262f0891681e9198abf3c95a37240c06052f/src/data/IGOs.json), which now functioms as a user side database.
+Analysis of competing hypotheses is a method by which you can take multiple different hypothesis about a certain fenomen and based on evidence common to all of the hypotheses enumerate probability of them to be the true one.

-Additional data about all of the countries were downloaded from a public source and can be found in another [JSON file](https://github.com/forgeManNation/map/blob/a94a262f0891681e9198abf3c95a37240c06052f/src/data/world_countries_information.json).
+## Technology specification
-In next versions of this app the information and most importantly the flag of each country will be stored server-side to prevent long loading times.
-Additional data about each organisation are fetched from wikipedia and loaded asynchronously.
+Aplication is full stack and backend is made in firebase cloud ecosystem.
+Each user has his own firestore database collection accesible after his authentification.
+App uses redux and everytime the users data change, users data are uploaded to firebase.

 ## Technology used